chef/chef-workstation/www/content/workstation/upgrade_labs.md

 Unless otherwise indicated, you'll run all commands in your local development environment.

+{{< note >}}
+This guide illustrates the simple case of upgrading a single node in isolation, including migrating it from one Chef Infra Server to a new Chef Infra Server.
+More complex situations, such as those involving pooled nodes using Chef Infra Server search for peer discovery, are not covered here.
+Please contact [Chef Software customer support](https://www.chef.io/support/).
+{{< /note >}}

 ## Chef Upgrade Lab Requirements

 ### System Architecture Requirements